panchul/workspace/doc/Linux.md

     $ sudo rpm –i sample_file.rpm

-Alternately, you can use the yum package manager to install .rpm files(`localinstall` makes `yum` lood into the current working directory for the install file.
+Alternately, you can use the yum package manager to install .rpm files(`localinstall` makes `yum` look into the current working directory for the install file.

     $ sudo yum localinstall sample_file.rpm